digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ## **5** NORWAY POST’S OBLIGATIONS AND RIGHTS

-Norway Post is responsible for carrying out the tasks that the User initiates pursuant to these Terms.
+Posten Bring is responsible for carrying out the tasks that the User initiates pursuant to these Terms.

-Norway Post is not liable for errors, shortcomings or disruptions related to equipment, software, access to or transmission via the Internet or the User’s selected authentication solution (BankID issued by any bank in Norway, or any other corresponding security instrument approved by Norway Post).
+Posten Bring is not liable for errors, shortcomings or disruptions related to equipment, software, access to or transmission via the Internet or the User’s selected authentication solution (BankID issued by any bank in Norway, or any other corresponding security instrument approved by Posten Bring).

-Norway Post does not monitor the content of messages that are sent to, received or archived in the Digipost mailbox, and is thus not responsible for the content and form of the messages, as well as the content of any links.
+Posten Bring does not monitor the content of messages that are sent to, received or archived in the Digipost mailbox, and is thus not responsible for the content and form of the messages, as well as the content of any links.

-If Norway Post becomes aware that messages in Digipost have been sent incorrectly or are contrary to legislation, regulations or official decisions, or otherwise involve abuse of Digipost in the opinion of Norway Post, Norway Post may withdraw these.
+If Posten Bring becomes aware that messages in Digipost have been sent incorrectly or are contrary to legislation, regulations or official decisions, or otherwise involve abuse of Digipost in the opinion of Posten Bring, Norway Post may withdraw these.
 The above also applies to messages that have already been delivered to the User’s Digipost mailbox.
-Norway Post will inform the User if such withdrawal takes place.
+Posten Bring will inform the User if such withdrawal takes place.

-Norway Post has the opportunity to send messages to the User regarding new opportunities, operational information and other information related to Digipost.
+Posten Bring has the opportunity to send messages to the User regarding new opportunities, operational information and other information related to Digipost.

 ## **6** CHANGES

-Norway Post may change the Terms, including prices, with one month’s written notice to the User.
+Posten Bring may change the Terms, including prices, with one month’s written notice to the User.
 Notification will be sent to the email address provided by the User, or to the User’s Digipost mailbox.
-The same applies if Norway Post makes significant restrictions in Digipost’s area of use.
-Changes may nevertheless be made without prior notice if the change, in the opinion of Norway Post, is of benefit to the User, or is of minor significance.
+The same applies if Posten Bring makes significant restrictions in Digipost’s area of use.
+Changes may nevertheless be made without prior notice if the change, in the opinion of Posten Bring, is of benefit to the User, or is of minor significance.
 Norway Post shall nevertheless inform the User of the change by sending a message to the User’s registered email address, Digipost mailbox and/or the next time the User logs in to Digipost unless the change is clearly insignificant.